lembitlindau/ToDo/README.md

+MIT License - see the LICENSE file for details.

 # Todo App

-A simple and efficient command-line todo list application that helps you manage your daily tasks.
+Simple and efficient command-line todo list application that helps manage daily tasks.

 ## Features